assemblycapital/vita/README.md

 to unregister a desk: `:vita|d %kids`.
 WARNING: all data collected on an unregistered desk will be lost.

-once every 24 hours, `:vita` grabs downloads metrics on each registered desk using `.^((set ship) %cs /=mydesk=/subs)`. every time this scry is performed, `:vita` logs the size of the set with a timestamp. `:vita` keeps one copy of the latest full set of downloaders, and a cumulative set of all unique downloaders.
+once every 24 hours, `:vita` grabs downloads metrics on each registered desk using `.^((set [@p rave:clay]) %cx /=//=/cult/mydesk)` (filtered by ships watching the latest desk version). every time this scry is performed, `:vita` logs the size of the set with a timestamp. `:vita` keeps one copy of the latest full set of downloaders, and a cumulative set of all unique downloaders.

 when users unsync from your local desk, `latest.downloads` wont go down until your next `|commit` to the desk.
 `cumulative.downloads` only goes up.